Joanna Sotomura

 Joanna Sotomura is an American actress.
-She is best known for her work on the Emmy Award-winning Emma Approved (2013), Madison County (2011) and Everything Before Us (2015).
+She is best known for her work on the horror movie Madison County (2011), the Emmy Award-winning web series Emma Approved (2013) and the romantic drama film Everything Before Us (2015).

 Education

 Born and raised in Hawaii, Sotomura graduated from 'Iolani School in 2005.
 She graduated from Loyola Marymount University in Los Angeles, California, with a Bachelor of Fine Arts degree in Theatre Arts in 2009.